Loading...

 4. Intellectual Property : Protecting discoveries through patents is essential for the developed know-how including antigens, adjuvants, vaccine production methods, and formulations resulting from pre-clinical indications.
 This protection allows BiosYnth to maintain a competitive edge and attract investments from industrial and commercial partners.

-7. Market : After successfully completing clinical studies and obtaining regulatory approval from the relevant authorities (Marketing Authorization), the next step is the commercialization of the vaccine.
+7. Market (with Partners): After successfully completing clinical studies and obtaining regulatory approval from the relevant authorities (Marketing Authorization), the next step is the commercialization of the vaccine.
 In collaboration with partners, existing distribution channels structured from previous experiences in the vaccine market are used, along with appropriate marketing strategies to reach a wide audience that can benefit.
 This phase also includes activities such as large-scale production, cold chain management (for vaccines requiring refrigeration and controlled temperature), and post-marketing surveillance programs to evaluate the long-term effectiveness and safety of the vaccine.